 What Advisors Need to Know about Developmental Education Courses

 - We have an attendance policy that affects the student’s grade after a set number of absences, depending on the meeting schedule.
-For example, students who have 6 absences in a 4 day-a-week class lose 2% off of final grade for each additional absence.
+For example students who have 6 absences in a 4 day-a-week semester class lose 2% off of final grade for each additional absence.
+Similarly, students who have 3 absences in a 4 day a week half-semester class lose 2% off a final grade for each additional absence.